ajalvarez/NODYLAB/README.md

-# Wellcome to the web site of the library Nonlinear Dynamics Lab (ndlab)
+# Welcome to the web site of the library Nonlinear Dynamics Lab (ndlab)

 In this site, we can find information about this library and its applications.